tonethar/IGME-330-Spring-2019/weekly/week-06B-notes.md

   - First we try to build a sprite object using script-scoped variables such as `x`, `y`, `radius`, `color`  - BAD!
   - then we group these variables into an object literal - BETTER!
   - lastly we create a factory function to produce multiple object literals - BEST!
-  - take a look in the web inspector to see these objects and the default *prototype chains* created via the `__proto__` - i.e. "dunder proto" property - http://2ality.com/2012/10/dunder.html - we will discuss  *prototype* chains soon
+  - take a look in the web inspector to see these objects and the default *prototype chains* created via the `__proto__` - i.e. "dunder proto" property - http://2ality.com/2012/10/dunder.html - we will discuss  *prototype* chains in chapter 2 below
   - isn't this inefficient, storing multiple copies of all of these properties and methods?
     - In a class-based environment, each instance of a class would have their own copies of instance variables (like `x` and `y`), but share all of the methods (like `move()`, `reflectX()`, and `reflectY()`)
     - interestingly, all major JavaScript engines already perform this optimization on object literals, and basically generate a "super class/super object" for you.
 The concept is called *shapes*, and you can read about it here: https://mathiasbynens.be/notes/shapes-ics